 Correctional nurses must quickly develop a trust relationship with their patients in order to collect accurate data and effectively evaluate symptoms and requests.
-Yet, many inmates distrust almost everyone.
-Having spent their lives using deceit and manipulation to order their world, they easily assume others are doing the same.
+Yet, many incarcerated persons distrust almost everyone.
+They may have spent their lives using deceit and coercion to order their world, and so assume others do the same thing.
 As staff in a correctional facility, nurses are often seen as aligned with the motivations of the officers.
 Patients are concerned that nurses will use disclosed information against them.
 Therefore, the characteristics of a trust relationship must be rapidly developed when a nurse is working with an incarcerated patient.
-Here are four key elements to develop for better nurse-patient relationships with inmates.
+Here are four key elements to develop for better nurse-patient relationships in the correctional environment.

 Respect

 Quickly develop rapport with a patient by showing respect for them as an individual.
-Respect is defined as unconditional positive regard.
-It is a rare commodity in most correctional settings.
+Respect means that you accept someone for who they are, even when they are different from you or you don’t agree with them.
 As nurses we show respect for our patients by being genuine, accepting, and nonjudgmental about what they say and do.
-In addition, don’t treat your patient as an object, a number, or a condition.
-Patients can feel when they are being depersonalized.
-They also feel disrespected when a nurse is condescending.
-Automatically treating a patient like he is uneducated, unimportant, or uninteresting is disrespectful and will not build needed trust.
-Feeling emotionally and physically safe in the relationship is also important.
+In addition, respect means you don’t treat your patient as an object, a number, or a condition.
+Patients know when they are being depersonalized, and they feel disrespected when a nurse is condescending.
+Automatically treating a patient like he is uneducated, unimportant, or uninteresting is disrespectful and will not build the needed trust.

 Honesty